BDehapiot/BDWorkshop_Fiji-DividingCells/README.md

     selectWindow(image_name);
     ```

-- Now you can modify the image path to open the second image:
+- You can now modify the image path to open the second image:
     ```
     open(".../BDWorkshop_Fiji-DividingCells/data/image_02.tif");
     ```